signalvine/scala-style-guide/README.md

 Scala type inference, especially left-side type inference and closure inference, can make code more concise.
 That said, there are a few cases where explicit typing should be used:

-- __Public methods should be explicitly typed__, otherwise the compiler's inferred type can often surprise you.
+#### :white_check_mark: Public methods should be explicitly typed

+Otherwise the compiler's inferred type can often surprise you.

-- __Implicit methods should be explicitly typed__, otherwise it can crash the Scala compiler with incremental compilation.
+#### :warning: Implicit methods should be explicitly typed

+Otherwise it can crash the Scala compiler with incremental compilation.

-- __Variables or closures with non-obvious types should be explicitly typed__.
+#### :warning: Variables or closures with non-obvious types should be explicitly typed

 A good litmus test is that explicit types should be used if a code reviewer cannot determine the type in 3 seconds.

-### <a name='return'>Return Statements</a>
+### :warning: <a name='return'>Return Statements</a>

 __Avoid using return in closures__. `return` is turned into ``try/catch`` of ``scala.runtime.NonLocalReturnControl`` by the compiler.
 This can lead to unexpected behaviors.
 Consider the following example:
   ```scala